MP Estate Planning UK

 Practical points for trustees:

-• Do not assume the dividend allowance applies — trustees cannot claim it.
+• Do not assume the personal dividend allowance or personal savings allowance applies — trustees cannot claim either.

 Capital Gains Tax for trusts: thresholds, rates and when to report

-Trustees should spot potential capital gains early so figures are ready before any sale or transfer.
+Trustees should identify potential capital gains early in the tax year so that figures are ready before any sale, transfer or distribution to a beneficiary.

 A modern office setting featuring a professional financial advisor reviewing documents on capital gains tax for trusts.
 In the foreground, a middle-aged woman in a business suit analyzes a graph detailing tax thresholds and rates, with a laptop open beside her displaying financial charts.
 In the middle ground, an elegant wooden desk holds tax forms, a calculator, and a potted plant, adding a touch of greenery.
 In the background, a window allows natural light to illuminate the scene, creating a warm and focused atmosphere.
 A soft-focus view of bookshelves filled with financial literature enhances the professional setting, emphasizing a sense of authority and expertise, while maintaining a clean and organized environment.